geekrunners/librunner/README.md

        $ cd runningapp
        $ cargo run

 4. it prints "Hello World", meaning you have a working code to start from.
-Open the project in your favourite code editor and make two changes:
+Open the project in your favorite code editor and make two changes:

    4.1. add LibRunner to the project's dependencies: